shivpvtel/Astro410_Hw2/README.md

 # Astro410_Hw2
 ### Files including in the ZIP. <break>

-*hw2_patel.pdf* = A detailed write-up of the Killian Gremling's answers to the homework problems and how these answers were achieved.
+**hw2_Patel.pdf** = A detailed write-up of the Shiv Patel's answers to the homework problems and how these answers were achieved.

-*Main.py* = The python file containing the least-squares fitting code implementing the Levenberg-Marquardt algorithm from question 1, and the 2 functions to be evaluated from question 2.
+**Main.py** = The python file implementing the Levenberg-Marquardt algorithm.

-*Figure_1.png* = The output plot from the Lorentzian fit after running 'GREMLING_HW2.py'.
+**Figure_1.png** = The output plot from the Lorentzian fit after running 'main.py'.

-*Figure_2.png* = The output plot from the Guassian fit after running 'GREMLING_HW2.py'.
+**Figure_2.png** = The output plot from the Guassian fit after running 'main.py'.

-*hw2_fitting.dat* = The data file provided by Dr. Gulis to be evaluated as input in '.py'.
+**hw2_fitting.dat** = The data file provided by Dr. Gulis to be evaluated as input in 'main.py'.

+All data was coded and compiled using the PyCharm IDE, as well as the Mac terminal.